 Henry Gunderson is a member of the Walsh School of Foreign Service Centennial class of 2020, planning on studying Global Business with a focus on understanding international investments and corporate finance.
 Though he was born and raised in Des Moines, Iowa, Henry has come to love D.C., even if it only takes an inch of snow for the city to completely shut down.
 At NAIMUN LV Henry will be serving as the Deputy Chief of Staff with a focus on logistics, and had previously served as the Head of Security for NAIMUN LIV.
 Henry also participates in the Georgetown University Grilling Society, the Ultimate Frisbee team, 1634 Society, and is a member of the fraternity Sigma Alpha Epsilon.
 When he is not on campus Henry enjoys camping in Shenandoah National Park and exploring all that DC has to offer.
 He looks forward to meeting new and returning delegates at NAIMUN LV.

 Abbey Nichols is in Georgetown’s Walsh School of Foreign Service, Class of 2020, interested in studying International Political Economy with a minor in French.
-Hailing from the snowy winter lands of Minnesota, she was shocked to see D.C. shut down after one measly inch of snowfall.
+Hailing from the snowy winter lands of Minnesota, she was shocked to see D.C. shut down after one single inch of snowfall.
 Since entering into the world of Model UN at Georgetown, Abbey has served as a Rapporteur in DISEC at NAIMUN LIV, and is also the Director of Events at the 45th iteration of the National Collegiate Securities Conference (NCSC), Georgetown’s college Model UN conference.
 Outside of Model UN on the Hilltop, Abbey is an active member of Hilltop Consultants and is the Director of Communications for the GU Politics podcast, Fly on the Wall.
 She also enjoys draining her bank account at the best ice cream shops, watching an alarming amount of The Office and Game of Thrones, and making mem(e)s with her friends.
-Abbey is thrilled to be your Director of Business at NAIMUN LV, where she will be managing all conference materials and ensuring the smooth financial and logistical functioning of the conference.
-She is excited to welcome all delegates for what is sure to be an amazing conference!
+Abbey is thrilled to be your Director of Business at NAIMUN LV and is excited to welcome all delegates for what is sure to be an amazing conference!